sjillen/twitch-backend/README.md

 You should then be able to make requests to the following url `http://localhost:5000`

-For run the server with automatic reload, you can enter `npm run dev` from your cli.
+For run the server with automatic reload, you can enter `npm run dev` from your cli. _Nodemon required_

+## Testing

+In order to run the test, you will need to have a connection to a mongo database.
+The tests will run the operations involving mongo in a separate database named as follow : `YOUR-DATABASE-NAME_test`.

+Run `npm run test` to execute the tests via [Jest](http://jestjs.io).

 ## API doc